cashubtc/nuts/bonded-pol.md

 | `CONTRACT_VERSION`        | uint16 | Bonded PoL program version                                     |

 `MAX_MMR_HEIGHT` MUST NOT exceed 63.
 Therefore a single committed sum-MMR cannot contain more than `2^63 - 1` leaves. `MAX_AMOUNT_KEY_HEIGHT` is the compile-time constant `ceil(log2(MAX_AMOUNT_KEYS))` and bounds every amount-key proof.

+Version 1 requires `MIN_CHALLENGE_BOND = 0`.
+A future version may define an atomic challenger-bond contract; merely requiring an unrelated extra input is not sufficient.

 All delays are relative block counts enforced with input `nSequence` and `OP_CHECKSEQUENCEVERIFY`.
 Timestamps, median-time-past, wall-clock time, and PoL epoch timestamps MUST NOT determine challenge or response expiry.